Ms L J Bolton is the Whole School SENDCO, with responsibility for the SEND provision across all three phases of the school.

 Students who are allocated a place in the base have access to a range of therapies including speech and language therapy and occupational therapy.
 There may be occasions where students have to leave lessons to attend these sessions and it is necessary they do so in order to meet the requirements of their EHC plan.
 We also currently run interventions relating to social skills, life skills as well as Lego Therapy and mindfulness.
 The resource provision is open before and after school as well as break and lunch times to support students.

 Mainstream Students with an ASD Diagnosis

-How can my child get a place in the ASD Resource Provision?
+How can my child get a place in the ASD Resourced Provision?

-Admissions to the ASD Resource Provision are decided by Manchester City Council with consultation with the William Hulme’s Grammar School Resourced Provision Manager.
+Admissions to the ASD Resourced Provision are decided by Manchester City Council with consultation with the William Hulme’s Grammar School Resourced Provision Manager.
 All students have an Education, Health and Care Plan.
-If you feel that the ASD Resource Provision would be a suitable provision it is important to talk with the SENCO at your child’s school.
-Arranging a visit to the Provision would be encouraged and the discussion of an ASD Resource Provision should take place in the EHCP annual reviews.
+If you feel that the ASD Resourced Provision would be a suitable provision it is important to talk with the SENCO at your child’s school.
+Arranging a visit to the Provision would be encouraged and the discussion of an ASD Resourced Provision should take place in the EHCP annual reviews.
 It is useful that Manchester City Council are aware of the situation.
 It would be advisable to be looking around suitable provisions in Year 5.
-During the application process you should specify a preference of William Hulme’s Grammar School Resource Provision rather than William Hulme's Grammar School.
+During the application process you should specify a preference of William Hulme’s Grammar School Resourced Provision rather than William Hulme's Grammar School.